harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/set-up-test-intelligence.md

 Provides an overview of **Total Tests**, number of **Selected Tests**, total **Duration** of all tests, and **Time Saved**.

 **Duration** reflects the sum of CPU time taken for all tests to complete.
-The values are collected as-is from the JUnit report, and they don't correspond with wall clock time.
-In contrast, the pipeline execution time is a measure of wall clock time.
+The values are collected as-is from the JUnit report, and they don't correspond with wall-clock time.
+In contrast, the pipeline execution time is a measure of wall-clock time.
 Therefore, it is possible that the **Duration** may exceed the total pipeline execution time.

 </details>